Post-graduation work permit

 Traveling after applying for your post-graduation work permit

-We recommend that students wishing to travel outside Canada after applying for their PGWP come and see an International Student Advisor before leaving Canada.
+We recommend that students wishing to travel outside Canada after applying for their PGWP come and see an International Student Advisor before booking any travel or leaving Canada.